-Subject School Assessment Results ROSA Grade English Advanced Consistently achieving a grade A or B in assessments.
+Subject Subject School Assessment Results English Advanced Consistently achieving a grade A or B in assessments.
 Achieving &gt;75% in assessments.
 Consistent submission of homework and formative tasks.
 English grade A or B English Extension I Consistently achieving a grade A or B in assessments.
 Achieving &gt;80% in assessments.
 Consistent submission of homework and formative tasks.
-English grade A Mathematics Advanced Consistently achieving a grade, A or B in Math 5.3 assessments.
+Mathematics Advanced Consistently achieving a grade, A or B in Math 5.3 assessments.
 Achieving &gt;75% in Math 5.3 assessments.
 Consistent submission of homework and formative tasks.
-Mathematics grade A or B Mathematics Extension I Consistently achieving a grade A in Math 5.3 assessments.
+Mathematics Extension I Consistently achieving a grade A in Math 5.3 assessments.
 Achieving &gt;80% in Math 5.3 assessments.
 Consistent submission of homework and formative tasks.
-Mathematics 5.3 grade A Chemistry Consistent achievement of grade A or B in assessments.
+Chemistry Consistent achievement of grade A or B in assessments.
 Achieving &gt;75% in assessments.
 Consistent achievement of &gt;70% or grade A or B in 5.3 Math.
-Consistent achievement of &gt;80% or grade A in 5.2 Math Science grade A or B Physics Consistent achievement of grade A or B in assessments.
+Consistent achievement of &gt;80% or grade A in 5.2 Math Consistent achievement of grade A or B in assessments.
 Achieving &gt;75% in assessments.
 Consistent achievement of &gt;70% or grade A or B in 5.3 Math.
 Consistent achievement of &gt;80% or grade A in 5.2 Math.
 Science grade A or B Music I Familiarity with a musical instrument.
-English grade A, B or C Drama Preparedness to take part in group performances and to be available after school hours for school performances English grade A, B or C
+English grade A, B or C English grade A, B or C